nmslib/nmslib/README.md

 pip install nmslib
 ```

 For examples of using the Python API, please, see the README in the [python_bindings](python_bindings) folder.
+[More detailed documentation is also available](https://searchivarius.github.io/nmslib/).

 Quick start on Windows
 -----------------------